Geerodge/georgemc.co.uk/src/newsletters/why-customers-buy.md

 *It's once a week and includes one tip from me and three resources from others.*

-{% imagePlaceholder "./src/assets/images/newsletter/why-customers-buy.jpg", "Hand holding up lightbulb in reference to marketing ideas" %}
+{% imagePlaceholder "./src/assets/images/newsletter/why-customers-buy.jpg", "The reasons behind why customers buy" %}

 #### This Weeks Tip: *Understand Why Your Customers Buy*